yaya2devops/bachelor-guide/docs/power.md

 we knew the struggle firsthand

-jawher and i started this project to change how people study for istic
+Jawher and i started this project to change how people study for istic

 we experienced the suffering of being in a public university